jswift/aws-kotlin-jvm-gradle/readme.md

 }
 ```

+### Response
+Response objects extend the `Response` class and are converted to JSON.
+The simplest option
+is to create a data class, as demonstrated in `HelloResponse`.

 ### AWS Java SDK
 If you need to use the AWS Java SDK in your functions, you can use the Bill-of-Materials
 (BOM) provided in the gradle file.
 When adding a library, such as _S3_, you just add